Florida FR44 Archives

 What if you’re moving to another state before you complete your FR44 requirement?
 You’re probably wondering, “What should I do about my FR44 if I move out of state?”
 Virginia and Florida are the only states that require an FR44 certificate specifically for people with DUI convictions.
 You can’t transfer your FR44 certificate outside of Florida or Virginia.
 You’ll need to keep your FR44 policy current for the required time.
 If you own a vehicle, you can get a separate, standard insurance policy in your new state.

 Our Florida and Virginia clients frequently ask, “Do I have to keep my FR44 if I move out of state?”
-And it’s a valid question, because Florida and Virginia are the only states that require an FR44 specifically for DUI or DWI license suspensions.
+And it’s a valid question because Florida and Virginia are the only states that require an FR44 specifically for DUI or DWI license suspensions.

 Learn the difference between SR22 & FR44 in Florida and Virginia.